Rare Craftsman/Mission Style Steger & Sons Oak Upright Piano

 Today we are seeing a huge Renaissance in the Arts & Crafts Movement.
 Unfortunately, Mission/Craftsman style pianos are so hard to find that most Craftsman homes have to settle for a shiny black Asian import piano among their lovely Mission furniture.

 This piano is made of beautiful quarter sawn oak wood, and is done in an unusual Mission/Craftsman style.
+This piano features the rare “Stickley Shoe Foot” design on the front toes of the instrument.
 Note the diamond and sunburst pattern in the front and bottom panels.
 The unusual pointed obelisque columns rising above the lid of the piano give a dramatic Craftsman style effect to the overall appearance of the instrument.

 This piano is being restored to like new condition, inside and out.
 A buyer can choose the color/sheen of the finish, making the oak as dark and rich or as light and golden as desired.
 A matching bench is included.
 Computerized player mechanisms can be installed if desired.